codewithbharat/home-automation/README.md

 1. **Setup Hardware:**
    - Connect ESP32 devices to switches and locks.
-   - Connect Raspberry Pi to a stable power source and configure with Raspbian OS.
+   - Connect Raspberry Pi Zero W to a stable power source and configure with Raspbian OS.

 2. **Install Software:**
    - Flash ESP32 devices with necessary firmware.
-   - Install Node.js on Raspberry Pi and set up the Node.js server.
+   - Install Node.js on Raspberry Pi Zero W and set up the Node.js server.

 3. **Communication Setup:**
-   - Implement MQTT communication between ESP32 devices and Raspberry Pi.
+   - Implement MQTT communication between ESP32 devices and Raspberry Pi Zero W.

 4. **AI Integration (Future Upgrade):**
    - Allocate a small portion of the budget for potential future AI capabilities using TensorFlow Lite or other frameworks.